-There is no one cause of IBS-M, and it can often be difficult to diagnose.
-It can arise due to a number of different issues and varies from person to person.
-However, some potential factors include things like food sensitivities, a disruption in the brain-gut connection, genetics, stress, emotional trauma, infections, or an unbalanced microbiota.
+The underlying cause of IBS is still unclear and there is no diagnostic disease markers for IBS.
+However, some potential factors include things like food sensitivities, a disruption in the brain-gut connection, genetics, stress, infections, or an unbalanced microbiota.

-Often something as simple as a lifestyle change can have a huge impact on gut health.
-Getting active and participating in de-stressing activities and stimulating the vagus nerve through yoga or thai-chi can have a huge impact on a patients quality of life.
+Often diet and lifestyle changes can have a huge impact on gut health.
+Getting exercise and participating in managing stress through activities such as yoga or meditation can have a huge impact on a patient’s quality of life.

 Many IBS patients of all types have benefited from experimenting with a low FODMAP diet.
 The low FODMAP diet is one of the most well-researched diets that shows significant symptom improvement for ~50-80% of those with IBS.
 1 FODMAPs are types of carbohydrates that are either poorly absorbed in the intestine, or that ferment in the gut, leading to digestive distress.
 It involves significantly reducing intake of these carbohydrates for a short period of time, followed by strategic reintroduction to see which FODMAPs trigger which IBS symptoms.
 If you are thinking of trying this elimination diet, CDHF recommends working alongside a registered dietitian to help you guide you through it.